Nix-wie-weg/ruby-style-guide/README.md

 Our style guide is a fork of
 [bbatsov's great work](https://github.com/bbatsov/ruby-style-guide).
-We mainly stripped it a bit down and punctually changes rules.
+We mainly stripped it a bit down and punctually changed rules.

 You can generate a PDF or an HTML copy of this guide using [Transmuter](https://github.com/TechnoGate/transmuter).